Águas Livres Aqueduct

 The Águas Livres Aqueduct (Aqueduto das Águas Livres, [ɐkɨˈðutu ðɐz ˈaɣwɐʒ ˈlivɾɨʃ], "Aqueduct of the Free Waters") is a historic aqueduct in the city of Lisbon, Portugal.
 It is one of the most remarkable examples of 18th-century Portuguese engineering.
-The main course of the aqueduct covers 18 km, but the whole network of canals extends through nearly 58 km.
+The main course of the aqueduct covers 18 km, but the whole network of canals reaches nearly 58 km.

-The city of Lisbon has always suffered from lack of drinking water, and King John V decided to build an aqueduct to bring water from sources in the parish of Caneças, in the modern municipality of Odivelas.
-The project was paid for by a special sales tax on beef, olive oil, wine, and other products.
+Lisbon had always suffered from a lack of drinking water.
+Thus, King John V decided to build an aqueduct to bring water from sources in the parish of Caneças, in the modern municipality of Odivelas.
+The project was paid for by a sales tax on beef, olive oil, wine, and other products.

 History

 Background

 Water was in scarce supply even for Lisbon's earliest inhabitants.
 The Tagus estuary bordering their settlement was too brackish to be potable due to tidal influx of seawater.
 The only area with reliable spring water was the Alfama neighborhood.
 With the growth of the city outside of its medieval walls, pressures on its water supply grew.
 The idea of using water from the Carenque river valley, near Belas, became attractive.
 This source was first used by the Romans, who built a dam and an aqueduct there.

-In 1571, Francisco de Holanda proposed using the Roman system to supply Lisbon's water to Portuguese king D. Sebastião.
-Some time later, in 1620, the proposal resurfaced to use the still viable Roman-era aqueducts, this time to D. Filipe II.
+In 1571, Francisco de Holanda proposed using the Roman system to supply Lisbon's water to Portuguese king Sebastian.
+Some time later, in 1620, the proposal resurfaced to use the still viable Roman-era aqueducts, this time to Philip II.
 The king instituted a tax to fund construction.
 The funds, however, were diverted to charity rather than to building work.

 The continuing water problems attracted the attention of city administrators again in 1728, who levied a broader tax on certain foods products in order to raise aqueduct financing.
 A year later, in 1729, three men were appointed to prepare the construction plan for the system that would include the construction of a monumental section of the aqueduct over the Alcântara valley.